johnnykv/heralding/README.rst

 Note: This project is not ready for production deployments!

-A honeypot project which provides easy configuration, deployment and managment of honeypots.
+Beeswarm is a honeypot project which provides easy configuration, deployment and managment of honeypots.
-Beeswarm operates by deploying fake end-user systems and services.
-Beeswarm uses these systems to provides IoC (Indication of Compromise) by observing the difference between expected and actual traffic.
+Beeswarm operates by deploying fake end-user systems (clients) and services (honeypots).
+Beeswarm uses these systems to provides
+IoC (Indication of Compromise) by observing the difference between expected and actual traffic.
 An IoC could be a certificate mismatch or the unexpected reuse of credentials (honeytokens).